-Some claim the annual flooding of the Nile is caused by Isis’ teardrop that she shed when lamenting for the dead god Osiris.
+Some claim the annual flooding of the Nile comes from Isis’ teardrop that she shed when lamenting for the dead god Osiris.
 This lead to the Nile festival of the “Night of the Tear-Drop.”

 Isis has been connected to Hermetic wisdom.
 Plutarch said that numerous ancient writers believed Isis to be the daughter of Hermes, others said she was the daughter of Prometheus.
 Plutarch claimed her name meant “wisdom.”
 She was known as the goddess of 10,000 applications.
 In the Egyptian mysteries, Isis represented the female aspect of the Deity to mankind; she was the Universal Mother to all that lives; wisdom, truth, and power.
 Statues to her were decorated with stars, the moon, and the sun.
 Her girdle was joined together by four golden plates that represent the four elements of nature.
 Her priests were adept at controlling and using Unseen Forces.